kibagendi20/alx-low_level_programming/0x02-functions_nested_loops/README.md

-int _islower(int c) - checks for lowercase character. int _isalpha(int c) - checks for alphabetic character int print_sign(int n) - prints the sign of a number
+int _islower(int c) - checks for lowercase character. int _isalpha(int c) - checks for alphabetic character int print_sign(int n) - prints the sign of a number int _abs(int) - computes the absolute value of an integer